mflint/SwiftMock/README.md

 }
 ```

-Then create the mock in your test class, using `MockThing.create()`.
+Then create the mock in your test class, using `MockFrood.create()`.
 A test class would typically look something like this:

 ```swift
 class MyTests: XCTestCase {